 Try to avoid going to the Vatican in the summer.
 It’s oppressively hot and crowded.
 You may just shuffle slowly down the Vatican path without seeing much, crushed by tour groups.

-Go during shoulder season in the spring or fall.
-The Vatican is quietest during November through February.
+Try to go during shoulder season in the spring or fall.
+The Vatican is quietest during November, January, and February.

 As you might expect, the Vatican is busiest on Saturdays.
 It’s best to go mid-week between Tuesday and Thursday.